 - Air Methods Corporation in its acquisition by affiliates of American Securities LLC

-- Funds managed by affiliates of Apollo Global Management, LLC in its acquisition of Outerwall, Inc., and in its pending acquisition of Shutterfly and Snapfish
+- Funds managed by affiliates of Apollo Global Management, LLC in its acquisition of Outerwall, Inc., and in its acquisition of Shutterfly and Snapfish

 - The Independent Directors of Avon Products Inc. in its acquisition by Natura & Co.

 - The Kraft Heinz Company in its attempted acquisition of Unilever